Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 ## Phases

-Note that, in production, each of the phases must be applied to every endpoint that need to communicate with the new serialization format.
+Note that, in production, each of the phases must be applied to every endpoint that needs to communicate with the new serialization format.
 So each endpoint can be, at most, one phase out of sync with any other endpoint it needs to communicate with.

 ### Phase 1